IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+11/12/16
+ 1. __What did I do Yesterday that helped meet the Sprint Goal?__
+  - read Malina Tran's blog
+  - try Machiko's company research
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - research fundamentals of Big O
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - No blockers.
+There is potential to get lost in the weeds, so I'll have to guard against that.

 11/11/16
  1. __What did I do Yesterday that helped meet the Sprint Goal?__
   - Learned about Graph Theory, and git internals at SGV LUG